-PRIDE Time 3:09 to 3:30 Everyday
+PRIDE Time 3:02 to 3:30 Everyday

 PRIDE Time is a period where clubs and classes can meet and go over normal business actions and items.
 The first day of the week, PRIDE Time will be used by each student to check their grades and determine what classes need improvement.
 Students will only be allowed to pass after they have verified their grade with their instructor.
 On Friday's, character education lessons will be taught and passing will not be allowed unless specifically allowed.
 Passing to organizational meetings will occur on Tuesday, Wednesday and Thursday of the week.
 Students MUST have their pass with them while they are in the hall (passing from class to class, going to the restroom, visiting the counselor, etc.).
+Students can earn a quarter credit of Pass/Fail will be awarded for each semester for Pride Time.

 - 1. Activity and Club meeting times will be announced during school. - 2.
 Organizations are scheduled to meet monthly unless arrangements for bi-weekly meetings are made in the office. - 3.
-Each organization should have on file in the office a copy of its constitution and bylaws.

-4. Minutes of each organizational meeting should be kept and a copy turned in to the office.
+Each organization should have on file in the office a copy of its constitution and bylaws. - 4.
+Minutes of each organizational meeting should be kept and a copy turned in to the office.
 A membership roster is to be turned in to the office.